reduxjs/redux/docs/tutorials/quick-start/quick-start-part-1.md

 **Not all apps need Redux.
 Take some time to think about the kind of app you're building, and decide what tools would be best to help solve the problems you're working on.**

-:::info Want to know more?
+:::info Want to Know More?

 If you're not sure whether Redux is a good choice for your app, these resources give some more guidance: